Syndux/WannaBnB/README.md

 ## Introduction
 A wanna-be AirBnB, WannaBnB, by Huey Nguyen.

-## List of technologies used on the project.
+## Technologies used on the project
 - JavaScript
 - HTML
 - CSS